funcmap/MonBot/README.md

 For simplicity and security I have chosen to define the allowed commands as data types.
 All commands (and parameters) start with an uppercase letter.
 If more than two words are needed, add parentheses.

-This has been tested on Linux and FreeBSD - *write once, compile everywhere* &tm;
+This has been tested on Linux and FreeBSD - *write once, compile everywhere* &trade;

 # configuration